Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Your pharmacist can also help answer any questions that you may have about your medicines.

-For more information, you can call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+- You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available to speak with 24 hours a day, 7 days a week.